xone4/NexusAI-Cognitive-Lab/README.md

 ### **Phase 10: Advanced Sensory & Creative Synthesis - ✅ Complete**
 *   **Objective:** Expand the AI's capabilities beyond text to include real-time audio/video processing and creative generation, making it a multi-modal entity.
 *   **Completed Features:**
-    *   **Real-time Audio Processor:** The system supports natural, low-latency voice conversations through the integration of Gemini's Live API.
+    *   **Real-time Audio/Video Processor:** The system supports natural, low-latency voice and video conversations through the integration of Gemini's Live API.
     *   **Voice Synthesis:** The AI can generate spoken responses for its synthesized answers using advanced Text-to-Speech (TTS) models.
-    *   **Video Generation Agent (Video Forge):** The system includes a dedicated "Video Forge" module that integrates Google's Veo model, allowing the AI to transform textual descriptions into dynamic video content.
+    *   **Video Generation Agent (Modalities Lab):** The system includes a dedicated module that integrates Google's Veo model, allowing the AI to transform textual descriptions into dynamic video content.
-    *   **Real-time Video Stream Analyzer:** The system now supports multi-modal video conversations.
-It can initiate a video session, access the user's camera, and actively stream frames to the Gemini Live API for real-time visual analysis.
 *   **Future Work:**
     *   **Narrative Weaver:** Enhance the AI's storytelling capabilities to build complex, coherent narratives with character development and plot structure, which can then be used as input for the Video Generation Agent.

 ---
-### **Phase 11: Deep Analysis & Insight Generation - ⚙️ In Progress**
+### **Phase 11: Deep Analysis & Insight Generation - ✅ Complete**
 *   **Objective:** Equip the AI with tools for advanced reasoning, allowing it to move from simple data processing to understanding causality and building structured knowledge.
-*   **Current Progress:**
+*   **Completed Features:**
-    *   The foundational **World Model** is implemented, allowing the AI to store and query structured knowledge about entities and relationships.
+    *   **World Model & Knowledge Graph:** A structured, persistent knowledge base that the AI can query and update.
-    *   **Knowledge Graph Synthesizer:** An intelligent tool (`knowledge_graph_synthesizer`) has been implemented.
-It allows the AI to autonomously ingest unstructured text (e.g., from search results) and automatically extract entities and relationships to populate its World Model, significantly accelerating its learning process.
+    *   **Autonomous Knowledge Ingestion:** The `knowledge_graph_synthesizer` tool allows the AI to autonomously parse unstructured text and populate its World Model.
+    *   **Causal Reasoning:** The `Causal Inference Engine` tool enables the AI to distinguish correlation from causation.
 *   **Future Work:**
-    *   **Causal Reasoning:** Develop a `Causal Inference Engine` to distinguish correlation from causation.
+    *   **Enable Proactive Monitoring:** Create an `Anomaly Detection Sentinel` tool to proactively identify unusual patterns in system data or external feeds.

 ---
 ### **Phase 12: Strategic Foresight & Simulation - ⚙️ In Progress**
 *   **Objective:** Evolve the AI into a strategist that can simulate future outcomes and test hypotheses in a safe, virtual environment.
-*   **Key Initiatives:**
+*   **Current Progress:**
-    *   **Simulation Sandbox:** Build a flexible virtual environment where the AI can define rules and run "what-if" scenarios.
+    *   **Simulation Sandbox:** The `Simulation Lab` provides a user-facing interface to define scenarios, configure competing strategies, and have the AI run a turn-based simulation, predicting the outcome.
+*   **Future Work:**
     *   **"Wargaming" with Sub-Agents:** Enable the AI to assign competing strategies to teams of Sub-Agents to test their effectiveness within the sandbox.

 ---